EugeneL11/PigGame/README.md

 - Pig

 Target Platform:
-- Desktop and Mobile
+- Desktop and Mobile (It is responsive!)

 Game Genre:
 - Dice Probability

 Game Objective:
-- the main objective of the game is to be the first of the two players to reach the target score, by rolling the die
+- the main objective of the game is to be the first of the two players to reach the target score, by rolling the dice

 Rules of the Game:
 - Set the forbidden number between 1 - 6, and set the target number
 - Player 1 starts for the first game, and from then, the player who most recently won starts
-- In a turn, the player rolls a die.
+- In a turn, the player rolls a dice.
 Everytime they roll, the value gets added to the turn total.
 The player can stop whenever they want, but can also continue to roll, until they roll the forbidden number.
 If they roll the forbidden number, their turn total gets set back to 0, and their turn ends.
 - The players keep taking turns, until a player reaches the target score.
 - If they reach the target score exactly, they get 2 points added to their record, and if they surpass it, they get one point added.